Poole Athletic Club

 - Working with children and young people

-We have been competing in local and regional Cross-Country, Road Running and Sports Hall events.
+Our next match is the first Team Dorset event for u17s and Seniors in the Southern League match at Brighton on April 14.
 We have been accepted as an England Athletics "Inspirational Club" for our work with Para athletes and other parts of the community.

 Through the year we train twice a week, on Tuesday evenings at Ashdown Leisure Centre track, and again on Saturdays - mornings in the summer, and afternoons through the winter.